I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 The crepidoma was the foundation of one or more steps on which the superstructure of a building was erected.
 The stylobate was the top step of the crepidoma, the stepped platform upon which temple columns were placed (it is the floor of the temple).
 The lower levels of the crepidoma were called the stereobate, i.e. the remaining steps of the platform beneath the stylobate and just above the levelling course.
 This course was called the euthynteria and was uppermost course of a building’s foundations, partly emerging from ground-line.

 The Greeks did not generally use deep foundations in the modern sense.
 Instead, they sought competent bedrock or firm subsoil and spread the load across a large area, e.g. the Parthenon sits directly upon carefully prepared rock with additional masonry courses above.
-The Greeks relied on precise stone fitting (often measured in millimetres), mass and gravity, rather than mortar.
+The Greeks relied on precise stone fitting (often measured in only a few millimetres), mass and gravity, rather than mortar.
 Many foundation blocks were dry-jointed.

 Stylobate – Is the uppermost visible step upon which the columns stand.
 More than just a platform, it was a carefully engineered surface.
 For example, with the Parthenon the stylobate was deliberately curved.
 It rose approximately 60 mm on east and west fronts, and approximately 110 mm on north and south sides.